ekowyawson/sneaker-project/README.md

 ### Overview

-In this iteration, we will rebuild a custom version of Things API demo project from scratch called Sneaker API.
+In this iteration, we will merge the functionalities of the previous project with this current one.
+We are customizing the project to use different application features/models than what was used in demos.

 ### Links and Resources